Nitecon/IdAuth/README.md

 WIP
 ===
 The module now functional but needs a lot of work and unit tests.
+Getting the module working on your own may take quite a lot of work as I haven't had time to add proper documentation on how to configure the module yet.
+I'm working on completing the documentation once the vision of the module is more or less implemented in the code.

 Please note the 100% coverage indicator is currently not accurate as it only has one test file with 100% coverage :)

 IdAuth
 =====